 As one of seven refugee settlement locations in New Zealand, Dunedin provides multiple levels of support to those establishing new lives here, from day-to-day support and community orientation, to the establishment of housing.
 Artist Tiffany Singh has connected their 'Make A House A Home' project with the Red Cross’ aim to ‘turn houses into homes for families’, through community donations and support.

-On three remaining set days, members of the public will be able to donate items at the Dunedin Public Art Gallery in exchange for one of Singh’s 108 handmade prints.
+On one remaining set day, members of the public will be able to donate items at the Dunedin Public Art Gallery in exchange for one of Singh’s 108 handmade prints.
 At the end of the exhibition all the items will be donated to the Red Cross and divided amongst the families, acting as a small token of welcome and support.

-Exchanges will take place between 10am – 12pm on the following days:
+Final exchanges will take place between 10am – 12pm on Saturday 28 September.

 Please note: There are a fixed number of prints able to be exchanged on each exchange day.
 The exchanges will operate on a first come, first served basis.
 The DPAG will not accept food, children’s toys, clothes or cash/voucher donations.
 For a list of desired donatable items, see www.dunedin.art.museum.

 Are you struggling to stay warm?
 Curtains make a significant difference to the warmth of a home; a third of all heat loss in an un-insulated home occurs through windows.
 Even double-glazed windows let out more heat than un-insulated walls.
 The Dunedin Curtain Bank is a community organization that up-cycles unwanted and unused curtains, lines them, and distributes them to those in need for just $5 per pair.
 Located at 174 Princes Street, they also accept donations of usable curtains for distribution.